Imam Khomeini International University

-Imam Khomeini International University (IKIU) is an international university in Iran that was founded after the Islamic Revolution.
-The bill of IKIU’s constitution was ratified by the Iranian Parliament in January 1984.
+Imam Khomeini International University (IKIU), informally Qazvin International University, is an international university in Iran that was founded after the Islamic Revolution.
+The bill of IKIU’s constitution was ratified by the Iranian Parliament in 1984.
 Constituent organs of IKIU include Board of trustees, president, and council.
 Deputies for Education, Research, and Students and Culture are some of the other departments.
-In addition, there is a Science and Technology Park, and central library with more than 100000 books and magazines.

 IKIU has formed the Brilliant-Talent students’ office to recognize top students and to support and guide the students, providing educational and welfare facilities.
 It has seven faculties.
-The Persian Language Teaching Center has hosted students from more than 96 countries, enjoying language labs, library, and computer site.
+The Persian Language Teaching Center has hosted students from more than 96 countries.
 Amirreza Vakilifard is the founding member of the first-ever Persian Language teaching department aimed at foreign learners in Iran.
-He has been teaching Persian language to foreign students since 1995 at the Imam Khomeini International University(IKIU) in Qazvin, Iran.

 History

-The university was established in 1991 to further culture, civilization, and thought of Muslim world.
+The university was established in 1984 to further culture, civilization, and thought of Muslim world.
 As an educational, research, and cultural institution under the Ministry of Science, Research and Technology, IKIU has the following aims: